 - When finished adding questions, select the “next” button in the upper right corner.

-- A screen populates that displays a preview of your.
-From here, you can set-up a default inspection title, and your report preferences.
+- A screen populates that displays a preview of yours.
+From here, you can set-up a default inspection title and your report preferences.

 - Once complete, select “Next”, share to others, and “Save & exit”.

 Review the different types of fields you can include in your form in alphabetical order and their primary use cases.
 More familiar with the terms in our classic editor?
 Have a look at this handy guide.